16 Best Beaches in Georgia

 Georgia boasts some of America's best beaches.
-Nearly 100 miles of soft white sand cover its Atlantic Ocean shoreline while other pristine strands flank the state's sparkling lakes.
+Nearly 100 miles of soft white sand covers its Atlantic Ocean shoreline while other pristine sandy beaches flank the state's sparkling lakes.
 Barrier islands (a.k.a. the Golden Isles) pepper the coast, serving up more idyllic places to get sand between your toes.

-If you're looking for a kid-friendly spot to while away a day building sandcastles, SUPing, or playing a game of pickup volleyball, you'll find plenty of options the whole family will love.
+If you're looking for a kid-friendly beach to while away a day building sandcastles, SUPing, or playing a game of pickup volleyball, you'll find plenty of options the whole family will love on Georgia's best beaches.
 Hoping for a quieter, more romantic setting?
 Georgia offers a slew of serene and secluded beaches perfect for couples.

 Luxury hotels caught on to the area's beauty many years ago, which means it's easy to find a fabulous resort to stay in while resting your sun-drenched head.
 Before you go, use our list of the best beaches in Georgia to help plan your trip.